Scalable and Accurate Variational Bayes for High-Dimensional Binary Regression Models: Introduction

-A popular class of Markov chain Monte Carlo methods that has been widely used in Bayesian regression models for binary data leverages augmented data representations which allow the implementation of tractable Gibbs samplers relying on conjugate full-conditional distributions.
-In Bayesian probit regression this strategy exploits the possibility of expressing the binary data $y_i \in \{0;1\}$, $i=1, \ldots, n$, as dichotomized versions of an underlying regression model for Gaussian responses $z_i \in \Re$, $i=1, \ldots, n$, thereby restoring conjugacy between the Gaussian prior for the coefficients in $\bbeta$ and the augmented data $z_i$, which are in turn sampled from truncated normal full-conditionals \citep{Albert_1993}.
-More recently, \citet{Polson_2013} proposed a related strategy for logit regression which is based on a representation of the logistic likelihood as a scale mixture of Gaussians with respect to P\'olya-gamma augmented variables $z_i \in \Re^+$, $i=1, \ldots, n$.
-Despite their simplicity, these methods face well-known computational and mixing issues in high-dimensional settings, especially with imbalanced datasets \citep{john_2017}.
-We refer to \citet{chopin_2017} for a discussion of related data-augmentation strategies \citep{holmes_2006, fru_2007} and alternative sampling methods \citep[e.g.,][]{haario_2001,hoff_2014}.
-While these strategies address some issues of data-augmentation samplers, they are still computationally impractical in large $p$ settings \citep[e.g.,][]{chopin_2017,nishimura2018prior,durante_2019}.
+A popular class of Markov chain Monte Carlo methods for binary regression models leverages augmented data representations that allow the implementation of tractable Gibbs samplers based on conjugate full-conditional distributions.
+In probit regression this strategy exploits the possibility of expressing the binary data $y_i \in \{0;1\}$ $(i=1, \ldots, n)$ as dichotomized versions of an underlying regression model for Gaussian responses $z_i \in \mathbb{R}$ $(i=1, \ldots, n)$, thereby restoring conjugacy between the Gaussian prior for the coefficients in $\bbeta$ and the augmented data $z_i$, which are in turn sampled from truncated normal full-conditionals \citep{Albert_1993}.
+More recently, \citet{Polson_2013} proposed a similar strategy for logit regression which relies on P\'olya-gamma augmented variables $z_i \in \mathbb{R}^+$ $(i=1, \ldots, n)$.
+Despite their simplicity, these methods can face computational and mixing issues in high-dimensional settings, especially with imbalanced datasets \citep{john_2017}.
+We refer to \citet{chopin_2017} for a discussion of related strategies \citep{holmes_2006, fru_2007} and alternative sampling methods \citep[e.g.,][]{haario_2001,hoff_2014}.
+While these strategies address some issues of data-augmentation samplers, they are still computationally impractical in large $p$ settings \citep[e.g.,][]{chopin_2017,durante_2019}.

-An exception to the above methods is provided by the recent contribution of \citet{durante_2019}, which proves that in Bayesian probit regression with Gaussian priors the posterior actually belongs to the class of unified skew-normal (\textsc{sun}) distributions \citep{arellano_2006}.
-These variables have several closure properties which facilitate posterior inference in large $p$ settings.
-However, the calculation of relevant functionals for inference and prediction requires the evaluation of cumulative distribution functions of $n$-variate Gaussians or sampling from $n$-variate truncated normals, thus making these results impractical in a variety of applications with sample size $n$ greater than a few hundreds \citep{durante_2019}.
+An exception to the above methods is provided by the contribution of \citet{durante_2019}, which proves that in Bayesian probit regression with Gaussian priors the posterior actually belongs to the class of unified skew-normal (\textsc{sun}) distributions \citep{arellano_2006}.
+These variables have closure properties that facilitate posterior inference in large $p$ settings.
+However, the calculation of functionals for inference and prediction requires the evaluation of cumulative distribution functions of $n$-variate Gaussians or sampling from $n$-variate truncated normals, thus making these results impractical in studies with $n$ greater than a few hundreds \citep{durante_2019}.